martinthomson/quic-tls/draft-thomson-quic-tls.md

 QUIC provides a record protection layer that is responsible for authenticated encryption of packets.
-The record protection layer uses keys provided by the TLS connection and authenticated encryption to
+The record protection layer uses keys provided by the TLS connection and authenticated encryption to provide confidentiality and integrity protection for the content of packets.

 Different keys are used for QUIC and TLS record protection.
 Having separate QUIC and TLS record protection means that TLS records can be protected by two